 4 Systems Biology dedicated storage/analysis servers (overall storage 200 TB)

-5 Systems Biology dedicated workstations
+5 Systems Biology dedicated Workstations

 1 General use Bull-HPC Cluster